drzel/vim-line-no-indicator/README.md

 ### vim-airline

-I use [vim-airline](https://github.com/vim-airline/vim-airline/), so my settings look like this:
+I used to use [vim-airline](https://github.com/vim-airline/vim-airline/).
+My settings looked like this:

 ```vim
 let g:airline_section_x = '%{&filetype}'